Denuvo's DRM Now Being Cracked Within Hours of Release - Slashdot

 3: Follow instructions in

-Re:The Gambler's Delusion (Score:4, Interesting)
+Re:The Gambler's Delusion (Score:5, Interesting)

 A casual gamer will go to steam, click "buy it", click "finish and install" and play it.
 Not because it's honest, not because it's the right thing, not because he doesn't know about the crack but simply because it's easier and he doesn't give a shit about the 5 bucks the game costs.